#1E1E1E

 Preserve the look and feel of the PDF.

 Maintaining the original formatting of the PDF is important, especially for complex files such as contracts and invoices.
-OCR technology ensures that converted files retain the original layout as closely as possible.
+OCR PDF to Word conversion retains layout, fonts, and formatting, delivering an editable Word file that mirrors the original PDF as closely as possible.

 Explore Acrobat OCR PDF tool for PDF to Word conversion.

 Traditional PDFs are great for preserving document integrity, but they can't edit text.
 This is a challenge in today's paperless world.
-Adobe Acrobat OCR bridges this gap by unlocking the potential of scanned PDFs without altering any content.
-The Optical Character Recognition (OCR) technology in Adobe Acrobat allows you to effortlessly convert scanned PDFs into editable Word documents, streamlining your workflow and making information modification seamless.
+Adobe Acrobat's OCR PDF to Word tool bridges this gap by unlocking scanned content without altering the file’s structure.
+The Optical Character Recognition (OCR) technology in Adobe Acrobat allows you to effortlessly convert PDF to Word with OCR, streamlining your workflow and making information modification seamless.

 Step-by-step guide: How to convert PDF to Word using Adobe OCR.